Clock sources¶

 These two pins cannot be used as an output, as they are connected to clock-input-pins of the FPGA.

-clock sources¶
+user-CPU clock sources¶

 Important